Cincinnati Events

 After premiering at the museum, the exhibition will travel throughout Ohio with stops at the Massillon Museum in Massillon, Ohio (June 22–August 18, 2024), Dublin Arts Council (November 9-December 19, 2024) and several other venues.

-For more information and to apply for the exhibition, please visit https://artpossibleohio.org/aeo/
+For more information, please visit https://artpossibleohio.org/aeo/

 When: March 29, 2024 11:00AM - May 12, 2024 5:00PM